amiaopensource/vrecord/Resources/Documentation/settings.md

 **Audio + Video** — Audio + Video mode displays similar video information with Visual mode (out of range pixels, waveform monitor and vectorscope) along side scopes for audio information.
 These include audio levels, an audio vectorscope, a phase meter and a frequency spectrogram.

-**Visual + Numerical mode** — Visual and Numerical mode displays your favorite video feeds and scopes as well as numerical values for the characteristics of the video signal in the left sidebar.
+**Visual + Numerical mode** — Visual and Numerical mode displays identical views as Visual mode with the addition of numerical values for the characteristics of the video signal in the left sidebar.

 ![Alt text](../vrecord_visual_numerical_2016-11-22.jpg "Vrecord in Visual + Numerical Mode")